wilrop/ramo/docs/source/algorithms.rst

 Learning Algorithms
 -----------------
 This table show the learning algorithms currently included in Ramo.
-Please note that only the iterated best-response and fictitious play algorithms get access to their individual payoff matrices.
+Please note that only the iterated best-response and fictitious play algorithms get access to their full individual payoff matrices.
 All other algorithms have to learn the payoffs together with an optimal strategy.

 +--------------------------------------+-------------------------------+-------------------+
 | Algorithm                            | Equilibrium                   | Utility functions |